 The Communication Framework for A National Cohesive Wildland Fire Management Strategy is targeted for use by individuals, agencies, organizations, governmental bodies, and interested stakeholders to use as a roadmap for effective communication and collaboration activities related to the Cohesive Strategy.
+The intent is to provide timely information, implementation updates and feedback opportunities to enable all stakeholders to understand and support the vision the Cohesive Strategy.

-The National Cohesive Wildfire Management Strategy is an all-lands policy that reaches across jurisdictional lines.
+The National Cohesive Wildland Fire Management Strategy is an all-lands policy that reaches across jurisdictional lines.
 Traditionally, organizations involved in wildland and structural fire work together as cohesive and collaborative partners, focused on the objectives at hand regardless of their home unit or organization.
 This guidance is intended to support, simplify and facilitate communication efforts while recognizing and respecting that each organization has its own unique protocol, information distribution methods and communication systems.